andylushman/DropZone-Widget/README.md

 ## Screenshots:
-**Example of 3 widgets setup with the attributes of Open, In Progress, and Closed:**
+**Example of 3 widgets setup with Status attributes of Open, In Progress, and Closed:**
 ![3 Widgets with attributes](https://github.com/andylushman/DropZone-Widget/blob/master/src/Screenshots/3Widgets.PNG)

 ### New Object: